lavinjj/angularjs-localizationservice/ReadMe.md

 ## Sample App

 I've created a sample app that uses the Resource Localization Service to provide the text for the entire application.
-I registered 'localization' in my app's dependency list and I then use ng-bind="'_HomeTitle_' | i18n" to insert the text into the page at run time.
+I registered 'localization' in my app's dependency list and I then use a combination of ng-bind="'_HomeTitle_' | i18n" and data-i18n="_HomeTitle_" to insert the text into the page at run time.

+There is a delay loading the resource file, you may need to use the filter instead of the directive on the home page.
+This is due to the fact that the directive is only called once per instance where a filter is re-evaluated each time the DOM is compiled.

 Enjoy!